Stuart Forster looks at reasons to visit Croatia in the summer.

 Shopping in central Zagreb

 A funicular runs between the upper and lower town.
-At just 66 metres in length it revels in its reputation of being one of the shortest in the world; journeys last a mere but memorable 55 seconds.
+At just 66 metres in length, it revels in its reputation of being one of the shortest in the world; journeys last a mere but memorable 55 seconds.
 At its foot runs Ilica, the bustling street that locals know as Zagreb’s main artery.
-On it you’ll find the ornate Oktagon shopping arcade, a late 19th century construction with glass ceiling and a number of upscale boutiques.
+On it you’ll find the ornate Oktagon shopping arcade, a late 19th-century construction with a glass ceiling and a number of upscale boutiques.

 Carry on for another couple of minutes and you’ll reach Ban Jelačić Square, named after the sword-wielding general, Josip Jelačić, whose equine statue sits at its centre.
 This is the heart of the city and it’s common for Zagreb’s residents to arrange to meet with friends “under the horse’s tail” so don’t be surprised to see people milling around behind the hero who abolished serfdom.
 From 18 April don’t be you may also see people dressed in historic costumes, singing songs and recreating ladies’ markets, known as Kumice, of bygone days.